anonymous-git-code/ECML-PKDD/README.md

 MMCNN: A Multi branch Multi-scale Convolutional Neural Network for Motor Imagery Classification

-When our paper is accepted, we will open source
+When our paper is accepted, we will open source.